SomniferousWallaby/LLMInABox/readme.md

 * Chat interface using HTML, CSS, and JavaScript.
 * Flask backend to handle communication with the Ollama server.
-* Streaming responses for real-time chat updates.
 * Dockerized setup for easy deployment and portability.
 * GPU acceleration support for improved performance.
-* Error handling and logging for robust operation.
-* Health checks and process management for container reliability.

 ## Prerequisites